 Work Link provides individually tailored employment assistance to adults with disabilities in the Niagara Region.
-Our Case Managers will work with you to create a Return-to-Work–Action–Plan that works best for your situation and which may include:
+Our Case Managers will work with you to create a Return-to-Work–Action–Plan that works best for your situation.

 • Assistance with career exploration and decision-making

 • Creating a professional resume and cover letter

 • Accessing funding for skills training (Second Career)

 • Job search assistance including services of a Job Developer

 • Referral to NCIL Advocacy worker (if necessary)

 Staff here is very knowledgeable and have helped me on many aspects relating to employment so I can live a meaningful life.

 Our professional staff have extensive knowledge and experience providing consumer-centred employment services for individuals with disabilities.
 We also have a wealth of experience to offer employers wishing to hire and accommodate an individual with a disability.